Milosz-Szymczak/Movie-application/README.md

 * Registration
 * Adding movie and awards
 * Viewing movie
-* Filtering books by categories
+* Filtering movies by categories
 * Search by title
 * Administrator can modify and delete movies and adwards